tyler, the creator is rewriting fashion’s rulebook in neon

 Speaking of your own world, it's so multi-disciplinary.
 Do you move from one creative practice to another fluidly, or do you find yourself more blocking out time to work on one thing at a time as your projects take shape?

 I'm sporadic.
-My attention span is very low, but it works in my favour in the sense that I can multi-task well.
+My attention span is very low, but it works in my favor in the sense that I can multi-task well.
 There's never a set or scheduled time, like 'tomorrow I'm just doing this.'
 It's more along the lines of, 'Oh, the shirt that dude is wearing is sick.
 If that was yellow with this on it, oh shit, I'm gonna write that down,' and then continue to do whatever I was doing.
 Luckily for me, the music and the clothes and the videos all play hand-in-hand.
-My favourite photo from the lookbook is the cheetah outfit with the pink shoes.
+My favorite photo from the lookbook is the cheetah outfit with the pink shoes.
 That outfit wasn't gonna be in the lookbook because it was an idea that I thought of to put in a video like next year, to perform in it on a stage somewhere.
 And it came from a song I'd made that made me want to wear something like that.
 So everything plays hand in hand.

 What excites you most about the future?

 I just hope the shoes are good and people like 'em.
 I want everyone to have them, to a point where people are wearing them and don't even know I exist.
 Hopefully, I have these shoes everywhere, not just at boutiques.
 Like I want these in fucking Foot Locker, every skate shop.
-I want them everywhere because all the different colourways will have different people gravitate to them.
+I want them everywhere because all the different colorways will have different people gravitate to them.
 The pink and blue ones that I wear aren't like the black and beige ones he would wear, aren't like the yellow ones that she would wear.
 Hopefully, it continues to grow like that.

 Text Emily Manning